Smoothed Differential Privacy: Smoothed Differential Privacy

+\textbf{The threat models of DP, smoothed DP, and distributional DP} are shown in Table~\ref{tab:threat_model}.
+Note that the adversary “is able to choose” means that he/she can select the worst-case, and does not necessarily mean the adversary knows the information.
+In short, the adversary in smoothed DP is as knowledgeable as that in DP, but with less ability to choose the database $x$.
+Compared with distributional DP, the adversary in smoothed DP has more information (prior knowledge) about the database.
+Appendix~\ref{app:DDP} rigidly shows that smoothed DP is a stronger notion than distributional DP.

-Like DP, smoothed DP bounds privacy leakage (in an arguably more realistic setting), via the following two justifications that are similar to the two common justifications of DP in Section~\ref{sec:DP}.
+Like DP, smoothed DP bounds privacy leakage (in an arguably more realistic setting), via the following three justifications that are similar to the two common justifications of DP in Section~\ref{sec:DP}.